symphonists/s3upload_field/README.markdown

 ___0.6 - ST___

+- Now deletes a file from S3 upon deleting an Entry
+- You can specify an optional CNAME so the files will generate the proper URL without intervention
 - Bug fixes to get it working with Symphony 2.2
 - You can't add a field to a section until you setup your API keys
 - Added mimetype and size to the XML output